FamilySearch/GEDCOM-registries/registry_tools/README.md

 The script `makeTSV.py` reads the YAML files in the repository and generates several summary TSV files in the `../generated_files` directory.

+The script `makeJSON.py` reads the YAML files in the repository and generates a JSON file suitable for driving validation of GEDCOM 7 datasets in the `../generated_files` directory.